StevenDeKeyser98/WassersteinDependence/README.md

 # VecDep
-Measuring dependence between random vectors and applications
+Measuring dependence between random vectors and applications.

 R code implementations used for the article "High-dimensional copula-based Wasserstein dependence", including